On primitive elements of algebraic function fields and models of $X_0(N)$: Abstract

 \section{Abstract}

 This paper is a continuation of our previous works where we study maps from $X_0(N)$, $N\ge 1$, into $\mathbb P^2$ constructed via modular forms of the same weight and criteria that such a map is birational (see \cite{Muic2}).
 In the present paper our approach is based on the theory of primitive elements in finite separable field extensions.
-We prove that in most of the cases the constructed maps are birational, and we consider those such that the resulting equation of the image in $\mathbb P^2$ is simplest possible.
+We prove that in most of the cases the constructed maps are birational.
+We consider particular cases and their equations in $\mathbb P^2$.

 \subjclass{11F11, 11F23} \keywords{modular forms, modular curves, birational equivalence, primitive elements}